Why KPIs are a contracting authority’s friend

 This story is only available to subscribers to the printed edition of Construction Law.
 If you have a subscription please log in to read the rest of the story.

-In our latest ADR series article Tracey Summerell and George Harris-Rowe of Dentons UK and Middle East LLP report from a recent disputes conference in London.
+In our latest ADR series article Tracey Summerell and Akil Jackson of Dentons UK and Middle East LLP explain the rules regarding the extent to which trainees and paralegals can have litigation related tasks delegated to them.

 This story is only available to subscribers to the printed edition of Construction Law.
 If you have a subscription please log in to read the rest of the story.